SidneyJunior26/flutter_crud/README.md

 A new Flutter project.

-Simple application for user registration
+Simple application for user registration.
+It is possible to view, add, change and delete users.

 ![image](https://user-images.githubusercontent.com/54687122/119748379-30891380-be6b-11eb-9a01-fa1613461599.png)